smitsrr/GA_powershell/README.md

 ### Developers Configuration
 Head on over to https://console.developers.google.com/

-There is a drop down menu in the top bar that should say something like ìMy Projectî.
+There is a drop down menu in the top bar that should say something like ‚ÄúMy Project‚Äù.
 Click this and a popup window should appear.
 Click the `+` on the top right to create a new project.
 Give your project a name and click `create`.
 Your project should now appear in the project drop down in the top menu.
-Weíll come back to that later.
+We‚Äôll come back to that later.

 <img src="/images/project_name.png" width="300">